Rent-to-own: Transaction structure

-Lease vis-à-vis sale
+Lease versus sale

 The legal controversy surrounding rent-to-own transactions has centered primarily on the question of whether the transaction should be treated as a lease or a credit sale.
 The industry has contended that the transaction is a lease; while consumer advocacy groups have advocated for the transaction to be treated as a credit sale.
 As of 2011, forty-seven U.S. states, Guam, Puerto Rico, and the District of Columbia have passed laws characterizing the transaction as a lease.
 Of the five U.S. state supreme courts that have addressed the question, three (Massachusetts, Arkansas and Maine) concluded that the transaction was a lease.
 New Jersey and Minnesota concluded it was a credit sale based upon those states’ credit laws.
 A federal district court in Wisconsin also found the transaction to be a credit sale under Wisconsin state law.

 As of 2011, no U.S. federal consumer protection law specifically addresses rent-to-own transactions, but through litigation, efforts have been made in attempt to bring rent-to-own agreements under the definition of "credit sale" in the Truth in Lending Act.
 However, courts have not, as of 2011, ruled in favor of making this change at a federal level.
 In 2006, the United States Department of Defense labeled rent-to-own a predatory lending practice, defining it as an, "unfair or abusive loan or credit sale transaction or collection practice", along with payday loans, title loans, refund anticipation loans and other similar practices.
 In 2007, the United States Government Accountability Office raised concerns with the methodology and structure of this research.
 Later in the same year, the Department of Defense ultimately concluded that rent-to-own was not a form of credit and excluded it from its regulation on predatory lending practices.